compmem/smile/docs/tutorial.rst

 ButtonPress
 -----------

-This is an example to teach you how to use the state :py:class:`~smile.video.ButtonPress` and how to use the :py:class:`~smile.video.MouseCursor` state.
-This is a simple experiment that allows you to click a button on the screen, and then it tells you if you chose the correct button.
+In this section, the :py:class:`~smile.video.ButtonPress` state and the :py:class:`~smile.video.MouseCursor` state will be examined.
+The following is a simple experient that allows a participant to click a button on the screen and then reports if the correct button was chosen.

-An important thing to notice about this code is that :py:class:`~smile.video.ButtonPress` acts as a :py:class:`~smile.video.Parallel` state.
+Notice that this code, :py:class:`~smile.video.ButtonPress`, acts as a :py:class:`~smile.video.Parallel` state.
 This means that all of the states defined within :py:class:`~smile.video.ButtonPress` become its children.
-The field `correct` that you pass into your :py:class:`~smile.video.ButtonPress` takes the *name* of the correct button for the participant as a string.
+The field `correct` that is passed into :py:class:`~smile.video.ButtonPress` takes the *name* of the correct button for the participant as a string.

-When defining your **Buttons** within your button press, you should set the `name` attribute of each to something different.
-That way, when reviewing the data you get at the end of the experiment, you are able to easily distinguish which button the participant pressed.
+When defining **Buttons** within button press, the `name` attribute of each should be set to something different.
+That way, when reviewing post-experiment data, it is easy to distinguish which button the participant pressed.

 Another thing that is important to understand about this code is the :py:class:`~smile.video.MouseCursor` state.
 By default, the experiment hides the mouse cursor.
-In order to allow your participant to see where they are clicking, you must include a :py:class:`~smile.video.MouseCursor` state in your :py:class:`~smile.video.ButtonPress` state.
-If you ever feel that your participant needs to use the mouse for the duration of an experiment, you are able to call the :py:class:`~smile.video.MouseCursor` state just after you assign your :py:class:`~smile.experiment.Experiment` variable.
+In order to allow the participant to see where they are clicking, a :py:class:`~smile.video.MouseCursor` state must be included in the :py:class:`~smile.video.ButtonPress` state.
+If the participant needs to use the mouse for the duration of an experiment, call the :py:class:`~smile.video.MouseCursor` state just after assignment of the :py:class:`~smile.experiment.Experiment` variable.

 Finished **button_press_example.py**